trillek-team/trillek-computer/calling_convention.md

   the results returned from a subrutine.
 - Subsequent arguments are passed on the stack.
 Function arguments of a procedural language are pushed in reversed order that are declared.
-- %r4 to %r29 are used for local variables.
-Callee subrutine or function must preserve it,
+- %r4 to %r26 are used for local variables.
+Callee subrutine or function must preserve it.
+- %y, %ia and %flags special registers must be preserved.
 - %r30 (%bp) register must be preserved being pushed to the stack before the extra arguments. %r30 takes the value of %r31 (%sp) after pushing the extra arguments.